jmartin82/mmock/README.md

 * Easy mock definition via JSON or YAML
 * Variables in response (fake or request data, including regex support)
-* Persist request body and load response from file or MongoDB
 * Ability to send message to AMQP server
 * Glob matching ( /a/b/* )
 * Match request by method, URL params, headers, cookies and bodies.